 - Reduce clogging: Blocked drains usually do not happen from one day to the next.
 They occur because of a build-up of debris or substances that slow down the usual drain flow.
 Early detection will get the unwanted substances or items out of the drains and pipes before blockage occurs.

-- Increased lifespan: Pipes and fixtures could become damaged and need replacing when a major leak or blockage occur.
+- Increased lifespan: Pipes and fixtures could become damaged and need replacing when a major leak or blockage occurs.
 Early detection prevents this from happening and also then increases the lifespan of your plumbing system.

 When it comes to commercial plumbing maintenance, the old adage of “prevention is better than cure” really does ring true.
 No business owner wants the additional costs or inconvenience of business being disrupted by having to deal with blocked pipes and flooding drains.